 - Caramel Apple Pecan Galette from Foodness Gracious

 - Cheese Tomato Galette

-- Plus, check out all my Pie Recipes.
+- Plus, check out this Berries Cake with Lemon Curd Whipped Cream and all my Pie Recipes.

 This recipe was first shared in August 2012.
 Photos and text were updated in 2020.

 Stay in touch through social media @ Instagram, Facebook, and Pinterest.
 Don’t forget to tag me when you try one of my recipes!
 And if you love the results, please give it a 5-star rating in the recipe card.
 Note: As an Amazon Associate, I earn from qualifying purchases.
 Visit my Amazon Store for my favorite products.

 Dough (you will only use half the dough for this recipe):

 - 3 tablespoons sour cream

 - 1 teaspoon sugar

 - 7 tablespoons cold unsalted butter, cut into 6 to 8 pieces